ZTX-Foundation/tuxedo/doc/contracts/nfts/ERC1155AutoGraphMinter.md

 ### `mintWithPaymentTokenAsFee`
 Mints NFTs to a given address with a provided signature, using a token as a fee for payment.

+### `mintWithPaymentTokenAsFeeWithParams`
+An alias for `mintWithPaymentTokenAsFee`.
+Function takes individual parameters, instead of a `MintWithPaymentTokenAsFeeParams` struct.

 ### `mintWithEthAsFee`
 Mints NFTs to a given address with a provided signature, using ETH as a fee for payment.